-Why I cover a list of failed startups is for the simple reason “There are lessons to be learned from each failure”.
-Teachings which will help us find the simple issues because of which startups fail.
+Why I cover a list of failed startups and a list of failed companies every year is for the simple reason “There are lessons to be learned from each failure”.
+Teachings which will help us find simple issues because of which startups fail.

 In the year 2017, the number of startups funded decreased while the funding received by startups increased.
 Most noticeable was the reduction of seed funding for startups. i.e, startups looking to raise funds at the idea or initial stage did not find many takers.

-One of the biggest problems with Indian Startup ecosystem was the lack of govt support policies to support the startup system (we all know what happened to startup India 😊 .
-Well, we don’t.
-Only a very few selected entities know when startup India started and disappeared.
-Unfortunately, i am not one of them).
+One of the biggest problems with Indian Startup ecosystem was the lack of govt support policies to support the startup system (we all know what happened to startup India 😊).

 Add to above, the lack of profitable exits for VCs.
 Other than the Walmart acquisition of Flipkart which happened in the year 2018, no real profitable exit happened in 2017.

-Industry experts usually associate businesses failures as a part of running a business and I agree no less.
-8 out of 10 startups fail and it is fair to say that odds are stacked against startups from day one to survive and survival is just the beginning.
-Next comes the most difficult barrier – Succeed.
+Industry experts usually associate business failures as a part of running a business and I agree no less.
+9 out of 10 startups fail and it is fair to say that odds are stacked against startups from day one to survive and survival is just the beginning.

 A stage where you are able to meet your own expenses and take some money home.
-Trust me, the majority of startups do not survive and very few (among the ones which survive) are able to reach to the stage of success.
+Trust me, the majority of startups do not survive and very few (among the ones which survive) are able to reach the stage of Profits.

 My analysis of failed startups in the year 2017 brings forth some interesting points.